wboykinm/billmorris.io/blog/_posts/2024-07-15-perfect-app.md

 > _Why the hell would I do that?_

 I'm presenting myself with this complex time management problem and it's . . . unnecessary.
-This coordination "problem" is at least partly an outgrowth of my own style of getting around, as well as my own anxieties and desires.
+It exists as an outgrowth of my own travel style, as well as my anxieties and desires.
 I could see a series of API calls that would string together a lovely route, matching bakery hours, and maybe even including some peripherals like park benches on which to stretch while waiting for cafes to open.
 But I don't think that the market for this is terribly large, nor frankly is this mindset anything that I would wish on someone else.

 Rather than building the perfect app to make all of this craziness go more efficiently, I would instead recommend that someone else __slow the hell down.
 Sleep in.
 Get the late coffee.
 Get the late bagel.
 Don't try to please everyone.
 Don't try to show off.__ All of these drives and pathologies are baked into my synthetic coordination problem, and they suggest that I need a therapist more than I need One App to Rule Them All (Don't worry, I'm on it).
 I don't begrudge anyone else who feels that such an app would help them, but I suspect it's not the solution to anything that bedevils _me_ this morning.